School Prayer and the Separation of Church and State: The Conflict That Keeps On Giving

 A good argument can be made that a government-created and sanctioned prayer is a mistake, that schools should not impose such prayers.
 But the people of this nation have the freedom to corporately pray in the schools if they so wish and the existing prohibition of that freedom is a violation of the free exercise of religion as stated in the First Amendment of the Constitution.
 This lunacy must stop.

 It’s going to stop.

 This is the United States of America, a nation predicated on the belief that men, women, and children have the freedom to worship God in their homes, as well as in the streets; in the school house as well as in the church house.
 The ban on prayer is unsustainable: the American people will not suffer it forever.
-Christians should take heart: some atheist lunatics have succeeded in imposing their narrow view of religion on our government and its schools.
+Christians should take heart: some atheists have succeeded in imposing their narrow view of religion on our government and its schools.
 They have been successful in eliciting the help of the historically ignorant under misplaced metaphors like the “Wall of Separation.”
-They have convinced many of our citizens that their view of religion is to free American from religious opression.
+They have convinced many of our citizens that their view of religion is to free American from religious oppression.
 But all they have given us is oppression.
 This imposition will not last forever.